projectatomic/atomic-enterprise-training/README.md

 For more information [read the press release](http://www.redhat.com/en/about/press-releases/red-hat-unveils-red-hat-atomic-enterprise-platform-production-deployment-secure-certified-linux-containers-scale).

 ## Differences from Openshift v3
-The following features are added:
-- ...

-The following features are disabled:
+The following features are not provided with Atomic Enterprise, but are with OpenShift v3:
 - STI (Source-To-Image builder)
 - UI (web console)
 - Docker Builder